Eurocopter AS532 AL Cougar (c/n 2585, H3-72 of the Slovenian Air Force and Air Defence), exercise Dark Blade 2019, Náměšť nad Oslavou, May 2019.

 In 1970, Sud Aviation and two other French aviation manufacturers merged to form Aérospatiale company.
 A few years later, the new entity – based on the commercial success of the SA 330 – launched development of its successor.
 The new helicopter was designated AS332 Super Puma and made its maiden flight on 13th September 1978.

-The Super Puma was still based on the original design, however it received more powerful engines and composite rotor blades, as well as its aerodynamic characteristics were significantly improved.
+In general, the design of the Super Puma was following the ideas that created the SA 330.
+However, the rotorcraft received more powerful engines and composite rotor blades, as well as its aerodynamic characteristics were significantly improved.
 In addition, the AS332 was also a bit more spacious.
 Serial production of the Super Puma began in 1980.
-As a result, manufacturing of the SA330 by Aérospatiale was ceased until 1987.

-And like the previous design, also the AS332 quickly became a popular medium-size multipurpose helicopter.
-It was purchased by both civilian and military operators from approximately forty countries on four continents.
-Approximately fifteen different variants of the Super Puma rotorcraft were developed, including a SAR version, several specialized naval variants, a helicopter for commercial passenger transport, as well as VIP versions.
+Just like the previous design, the AS332 quickly became a popular medium-size multipurpose helicopter, purchased by both civilian and military operators from approximately forty countries from four continents.
+Approximately fifteen different variants of the Super Puma rotorcraft were developed, including a SAR version, several specialized naval ones, as well as helicopters for commercial passenger transport, including a VIP version.

 Since 1990, the military variants of that helicopter are officially designated AS532 Cougar, to distinguish them from civil variants.
 Nevertheless, when in 1992 helicopter divisions of Aérospatiale and DASA merged into Eurocopter Group, the rotorcraft was produced under its name, as Eurocopter AS532 Cougar.
 Two decades later, Eurocopter was renamed Airbus Helicopters and the company has decided to move manufacturing of the Super Puma / Cougar family to Brașov, Romania.
 The name of the rotorcraft was changed again, this time to Airbus H215 / H215M for its civil and military variant, respectively.
 Nevertheless, the original name Super Puma is still commonly used for all helicopters from the family.